Class of 2023

 Hello!
 My name is Justin and I'm from Perrysburg, OH.
 I graduated from Miami University with a Bachelor of Arts in Microbiology with a minor in Management.
 While attending Miami University, I was a brother of the Chi Psi Fraternity, Vice President of Men Against Rape & Sexual Assualt, and a Sexual Assault Crisis Advocate with Women Helping Women.
 I'm very grateful and excited to be a part of Case Western's Genetic Counseling Training Program!
 Aside from school, I've worked throughout the last few years at various restaurants as a dishwasher, server, food runner, and host.
 Some of my hobbies include cooking, estate sale shopping, and more recently, indoor plant collecting.

 Hi everyone!
-I’m Erin, a first-year student from Butler, PA.
+I’m Erin and I am from Butler, PA.
 I graduated from Bowling Green State University in May 2020 where I majored in Biology with a minor in Psychology.
-While at BGSU, I was a member of the Honors College where I completed my thesis exploring the role genetics can have in children’s literature.
+While at BGSU, I was a member of the Honors College where I completed my thesis exploring the role genetics can have in children’s literature resulting in the publication of a children's book.
 I worked as a genetics tutor, academic coach, and was a member of Alpha Phi Omega.
 I also volunteered with a local domestic and sexual violence agency.
 During my gap year, I worked as a domestic violence advocate where I worked directly with survivors in a variety of settings.
 In my free time, I enjoy spending time with my dog, painting, knitting, exploring Cleveland, and watching true-crime documentaries.